yadt/yadt-config-rpm-maker/docs/HOWTO_CentOS.md

-# Developing on Centos 6
+# Developing on CentOS 6

 ## Get the sources